nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-stopping-a-shared-observable-execution.md

 The `connectableObservable` has the `connect` method to conveniently dictate the start of the shared execution of this source observable.
-But doing this is actually rather dangerous, because we may be creating a leak, because `connect` here essentially says when should we start the shard execution, but we don't yet have anything saying when to stop the shared execution.
+But doing this is actually rather dangerous, because we may be creating a leak, because `connect` here essentially says when should we start the shared execution, but we don't yet have anything saying when to stop the shared execution.
 Let me give an example.

 **jsbin**
 ```javascript